• Fall Recipes

 And if it's mango that's your thing, check out my fruity mango coulis for oatmeal and desserts!

 This fun drink is a kind-of version of a mango mule mocktail.
-We keep the mango ginger flavours, but use fresh ginger in place of ginger beer.
-It's a little healthier, with fresh spice and less sugar, but still delightfully tasty for a hot summer day!
+We keep the mango ginger flavors, but use fresh ginger in place of ginger beer.
+It's so delicious with fresh spice but less sugar, and delightfully refreshing for a hot summer day!

 Jump to: